Vodoprovod4ika/devops-final-project/README.md

 ## Future improvements
 - Execute unit tests in the pipeline
 - Make additional git actions for different branches
+- Ansible should be improved for the k3s install

 ### CI-CD executed in github actions
 - PHP linter